Master Programme Climate Change and Marine Sciences

-The University of Cabo Verde has enrolled Eleven (11) Students for its first batch to study in the Master Research Programme on Climate Change & Marine Sciences (MRP-CCMS) under the Capacity Building Programme of the West African Science Service Centre on Climate Change and Adapted Land Use (WASCAL), with funding from the German Ministry of Education and Research( BMBF).
+The Atlantic Technical University, Cabo Verde, call for application to its second batch to study in the Master Research Programme on Climate Change & Marine Sciences (MRP-CCMS) under the Capacity Building Programme of the West African Science Service Centre on Climate Change and Adapted Land Use (WASCAL), with funding from the German Ministry of Education and Research( BMBF).

 WASCAL is a wholly West African international organization with focus on academic and transdisciplinary research, building graduate-level scientific capacity and serving policy makers in West Africa with science-based advice on adaptation to climate change impacts and land use management.
 It cooperates with many agencies and universities in the region, providing a knowledge platform of excellence for its partners.

 WASCAL is funded by the Federal Ministry of Education and Research (BMBF), Germany and its 11 West African member countries, namely: Benin, Burkina Faso, Cabo Verde, Cote d’Ivoire, Ghana, Mali, Niger, Nigeria, Senegal, The Gambia and Togo) WASCAL’s mission is to provide information and knowledge services at the local, national and regional levels to West African member countries to cope with the adverse impacts of climate change.
 We do this through capacity building support to young West African scholars in fields of climate, natural and social sciences and by strengthening the regional universities deliver climate and environmental services in member countries.